Compute property

 (ReducedPosition.Z > 0.5) ?
 0.7 : 0.0

-For more complex computations, which cannot be accomplished with static expressions like in this example, please consider using the Python script modifier instead, which lets you write custom modification functions in a real programming language.
+For more complex computations that cannot be performed using conditional expressions like this, consider using a Python script modifier, which allows scripting in a real programming language.

 \(\mathcal{N}_i = {j: |\mathbf{r}_i - \mathbf{r}_j| < R_c}\),

-The neighbor term allows you to perform advanced computations that involve the local neighborhood of particles.
-For example, you can use this feature
+The neighbor expression allows you to perform advanced computations that involve the local neighborhood of particles.
+For example, you

-to average an existing particle property (e.g. named InputProperty
+can smooth an existing particle property (e.g. InputProperty

 F(i) := InputProperty / (NumNeighbors+1)

-is a dynamic variable that represents the number of neighbors within the selected cutoff radius,
+is a dynamic variable yielding the current number of neighboring particles within the selected cutoff radius, ensuring proper normalization.

-dynamic variable in the expression for \(G(j)\).
-To give another example, the following pair of expressions computes the potential energy of each particle according to a Lennard-Jones function:
+The following expressions compute the potential energy of each particle using a Lennard-Jones function:

 F(i) := 0